jmsulliv/Optical-Prediction-Neural-Network/README.md

 The .mat files include in their structure a "cond" vector which has the min/max values for the X/Z, AR, t_sub, and wavelength.

 ### Normalization Factors
+Contained in the "Cond.AR_LinN_100" (or whatever AR is used) vector in the mat file.

+These condition values can be used to denormalize their respective neuron groupings following the linear equation: Z = Z_norm* (max_cond - min_cond) + min_cond

 Normalization Condition Factors:<br />
 (1)/(2) Min/Max wavelength values<br />
 (3)/(4) Min/Max X/Z (geometric) values <br />